bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 We should let them do it.
 They're paying for block space.
 So it's, you know, in terms of letting people pay for whatever data they want to get into a transaction, that's arbitrarily fine as long as they're paying for it and the transactions aren't spamming the network necessarily with number of transactions, if that makes sense.
-And then there's, I think, the position that Luke and the Knots organization, for better or worse, I don't know if you call that.
+And then there's, I think, the position that Luke and the Knots organization, for better or worse, I don't know if you call that Knots organization.

 **Super Testnet:** 00:03:38